Is a low carb diet effective for losing weight? Can it cause liver and kidney problems?Nephrology Sport Medicine Diet & Nutrition

 Wishing you the best possible health,

 Thanks for the question.
-Dr Ethan has provided a great answer to your question and certainly diet plays a significant role in weight management or reduction.
+Certainly diet plays a significant role in weight management or reduction.

 Essentially, it’s a matter of balance.
 If you put more calories in than you expend, you will be in a positive balance and hence this is stored by the body for a rainy day.